 Instructions

-- Return the meat to the pan.
-Pour in the red wine and beef stock /broth and bring to a boil.
+- Deglaze the meat with the red wine and beef broth/stock and bring to a boil.
 Reduce the heat to medium-low.
-The soup should be simmering not wildly bubbling.
+The soup should be simmering rather than wildly bubbling.180 ml red wine, 1 liter beef stock or broth

-- Cook the beef on a low to medium heat for 70 minutes.
+- Cover the pan with the lid and cook the goulash soup on low to medium heat for 70 minutes.

-- Add the potatoes, peppers and carrots to the soup and leave to boil for a further 20 minutes until the vegetables are cooked through.
+- Once the beef is cooked, add the vegetables to the soup and leave to boil for a further 20 minutes until the vegetables are cooked through.

-- Remove the soup from the heat and stir through the fresh and finely chopped parsley just before serving.
+- Remove the soup from the heat, add more salt to taste, and stir through the fresh and finely chopped parsley just before serving.small bunch fresh parsley

 Bob